JuanMorenoC/JuanMorenoC/README.md

 Hola soy Juan David Moreno, Ingeniero de Sistemas y Computación de la Universidad del Quindío.
 Actualmente estudiante de Maestría en Ingeniería con énfasis en Ingeniería de Software.
 Trabajo como Ingeniero de Desarrollador de Software Junior.

-Hi, I'm Juan David Moreno, Systems and Computing Engineer from the University of Quindío.
-He is currently a Master of Engineering student with an emphasis in Software Engineering.
-He worked as a Junior Software Developer Engineer.
+Hello, I'm Juan David Moreno, a Systems and Computer Engineer from the University of Quindío.
+I'm currently a Master's student in Engineering with an emphasis on Software Engineering.
+I work as a Junior Software Development Engineer.

 ## Tecnologías / Technologies: